jimhigson/snarkdown-in-react/README.md

 - You want to show some markdown in your react app
 - You don't need MDX (react components inline in the markdown)
 - You don't want to inflate your bundle size
-- You may (or may not) need custom rendering, but don't need to inject custom parsing.
+- You may (or may not) need to render to your own, custom React components
+- You don't need to inject custom parsing

 # API